Lima9092/LimaMike/README.md

 - All mandatory fields are checked for values

 The tool provides a complete audit trail of the processing through the log panel, showing which fields were transformed and any validation errors encountered.
-The tool performs the following operations on the data:

-1. **Field Mapping**: Maps source fields to new field names if specified
-2. **Data Type Conversion**: Converts data to the specified type
-3. **Mandatory Field Validation**: Checks if required fields are present
-4. **Pattern Validation**: Validates data against regex patterns
-5. **Transformation**: Applies custom transformation functions

 ## Validation Rule Examples